rohitroyrr8/cosmos-ibc-relayer/README.md

 $ docker exec -it relayer bash
 ```

-in it, initialize and start the relayer process:
+And initialize and start the relayer process:

 ```
 $ ./run-relayer.sh